Choosing a Volunteer Abroad Organisation

 Wait just a minute!
 Most of the larger volunteer organisations will have great online reviews, but if you are in the know about how these things work, not all is as it seems.
 What kinds of reviews are you seeing?
 Can you see Facebook reviews and Google reviews?
 Or has the organisation turned the option off for people to leave reviews on Facebook?
 If so, why might they have done that?
 It makes one pause to think.
 Is there something they are not wanting you to see?

-Furthermore, evaluations and reviews found online need to be taken with a grain of salt.
+Furthermore, you need to take evaluations and reviews found online with a grain of salt.
 Volunteer organisations can pay for online marketing and reviews.
 So keep in mind that Facebook and Google reviews tend to be more authentic, as it is difficult to create a false Facebook profile to leave fake reviews.
-If you can’t see any reviews on Facebook, take that into consideration and ask yourself why they do not want reviews on an independent platform like Facebook.
+If you can’t see any reviews on Facebook, take that into consideration.
+Ask yourself why they do not want reviews on an independent platform like Facebook.

 The connection between commercial volunteer organisations and volunteer review websites is well documented in this article about fake reviews.